 The upper limit of the goods value (including shipping costs) for an import exempt from VAT is:

-What are the components of the value of the goods on which VAT is charged?
+How is the value of goods calculated on which VAT is to be paid?

 |- Deposit on packaging||-|